Hispanic Heritage Month: History, cultural significance, and how to celebrate

 Support Latine- and Hispanic-owned businesses.

 Get your holiday shopping done early and help celebrate the culture and creativity of Hispanic and Latine makers by supporting their businesses.
-Etsy and NOVICA are two online marketplaces that curate beautifully handcrafted goods from Latine people living in and out of the U.S. You can slo seek out Latine and Hispanic small business in your community.
+Etsy and NOVICA are two online marketplaces that curate beautifully handcrafted goods from Latine artisans living in and out of the U.S. You can also, of course, seek out Latine and Hispanic small business in your community.

 Celebrate